sellerstx1982/ai-case-study/README.md

 # Roaring Ahead With Aurora
-AI Case Study for Module 1 Challenge

 ## Overview and Origin
 Aurora Innovation, Inc is a company focused on self-driving hardware and software with 1,700.
 The company's headquarters are in Pittsburgh, Pennsylvania and Mountain View, California, with offices in San Francisco, Bozeman, Montana, and Texas.
 Aurora is currently testing vehicles in the San Francisco Bay Area, Pittsburgh (Pennsylvania), and Dallas (Texas), Detroit (Michigan), Louisville (Colorado), Seattle (Washington).
 [1] [2] [4]